MaanooAk/DownloaderM/README.md

 # DownloaderM
-A Download Manager using multiple connection and multiple buffers to optimise the process of downloading a file.
+A Download Manager using multiple connection and multiple buffers to optimize the process of downloading a file.

 [Latest Release](https://github.com/MaanooAk/DownloaderM/releases/latest)